-Read on for a breakdown of file formats to decide what’s best for your needs.
+This blog post will give you a breakdown of these file formats so you can decide which one is best for your needs.

-Before deciding on the best file format for printing, we need to go through the differences between vector and raster images.
-This will help you prepare print-ready media in the long run.
+Before deciding the best file format for printing, let's review the differences between vector and raster images.
+This knowledge will be vital in preparing print-ready media in the long run.

 Raster and vector are two ways of constructing an image digitally.
-Raster images are more commonly used and are made up of pixels.
-We traditionally use pixel images when taking photos or creating web graphics.
+Raster images are more commonly used and are made up of pixels, meaning they're more traditionally used when taking photos or creating web graphics.

-One downside to pixels is pixelation.
-As you zoom into an image, it blurs.
-A raster image can blur your final product if you want to create large-format printed media such as a billboard.
+One of the main downsides to pixels is pixelation — as you zoom into an image, it blurs.
+Therefore, a raster image can distort your final product if you want to create large-format printed media such as a billboard.

 When printing raster images, RAW file formats usually offer the best resolution.
 Unfortunately, there are many printers out there that don’t accept such a large and uncompressed file.